 OUR TEAM

-ZOMA House is collectively run by members of ZOMA Studios, NEO Narrative, and The Heartcraft Collective.
+ZOMA House is collectively run by members of ZOMA Studios, Seat At The Table, and The Heartcraft Collective.
 Meet the local artists bringing ZOMA House to life.

 • UZOMA NGWU